tgarc/pastream/README.rst

     :target: https://ci.appveyor.com/project/tgarc/pastream/branch/master

-pastream - GIL-less Portaudio Streams for Python
+GIL-less Portaudio Streams for Python
 =================================================
 `pastream` builds on top of `portaudio <http://www.portaudio.com/>`__ and the excellent `sounddevice <http://github.com/spatialaudio/python-sounddevice>`__ python bindings to provide some more advanced functionality right out of the box.
 Note that in addition to the pastream *library*, pastream includes a `command line application`_ for playing and recording audio files.

 Features